gisborne/lydb/_posts/2025-04-15-relations-are-the-natural-way-to-organise-data.md

 layout: post
 ---

-# Why Relations are the Natural Way to Organise Data

 # TL;DR

 The Relational Database is the most natural and general way to store and retrieve data.
 We can — more or less — prove this mathematically.
 This post explains how.